NREL/buildstock-projections-docs/_sources/overview.md

 6. Results Vizualization (after final timestep)

 ## Population Projections [<sup>🔗</sup>](https://github.com/NREL/buildstock-projections/tree/main/buildstockprojections/population_estimate.py)
-The population module imports population projection inputs and applies a regression to infer missing data.This module runs prior to iterating through projection years and the outputs inform other modules.
+The population module imports population projection inputs and applies a regression to infer missing data.
+This module runs prior to iterating through projection years and the outputs inform other modules.
 Inputs for the population module include baseline population data by PUMA, and population data for at least one future year.
 A 2nd order polynomial regression is applied to the input data to infer PUMA populations for timesteps in which there is no data.
 An example for one PUMA is shown below, where the population inputs are provided for 2020, 2030, and 2050.

 :::{figure-md} population-fig
 <img src="./inputs/population_projection_example.png" class="bg-primary mb-1" width="500px" height="500px">